THE GUMMY VAULT

 What It Is: A type of pectin with more than 50% of its carboxyl groups esterified with methanol.

-Best For: Producing traditional jams, jellies, and gummies that are sweet and have a firm yet spreadable texture.
+Best For: Producing traditional jams, jellies, and gummies that are sweet and have a firm to spreadable texture.

 Key Features: Gel formation is dependent on sugar and acidity, making it ideal for sweet, acidic products.